prakashtamu/technical_test_ob/README.md

 Your task is to extend an existing Node.js web application by adding new features that simulate a real-world scenario.
 You will:

 - Add a new endpoint that allows users to receive personalized recommendations based on their interests.
+- Save these recommendations in a in memory cache.
-- Save these recommendations in a database.
+  - bonus: Save these recommendations in a database.
 - Add another endpoint to retrieve saved recommendations for each user.
 - Integrate with a mock Large Language Model (LLM) agent using a provided Docker Compose setup.
 - create a frontend to interact with the backend

-This task assesses your ability to integrate external services, handle HTTP requests/responses, work with databases, and write clean, maintainable code following best practices.
+This task assesses your ability to integrate external services, handle HTTP requests/responses, and write clean, maintainable code following best practices.
 ### Note: you can change any file on this project, as long as you provide a working code OR enough code that can you can explain you choices.
 ## Project Overview